 A statute of limitations is the time limit for carrying out a legal action such as filing a lawsuit.
 In Pennsylvania, the limit for filing a medical malpractice lawsuit is two years.

 However, the limited time period for filing a suit begins when the injured person discovers or should have discovered that the injury was caused by someone else’s error.
 In most cases, the time limit begins to run on the day the medical error was made.

 The Pennsylvania Statute of Limitations does not apply until age 18, unless that minor has already been emancipated from his or her parent, in which case the two-year statute of limitations would still apply.

 Caps on Damages

-There is no cap on compensatory damages in Pennsylvania.
+Each state has its own set of rules regarding caps on damages.
+For example, there is no cap on compensatory damages in Pennsylvania.

 Need More Information?
-Still confused about time limits?